 - We have used Input-Output Analytical Tables and employment statistics from the UK Office for National Statistics (ONS), Ireland's Central Statistics Office (CSO) and the Scottish Government to create economic models that we have used, in conjunction with the data provided by SSE, to estimate SSE's indirect and induced economic contribution. - All of the analysis is presented in 'gross' terms.
-We have not assessed the 'net' contribution of SSE to the economy (i.e. we have not considered what would have happened in the economy if SSE did not exist). - SSE is a group of companies and we have excluded any transactions between the individual companies that make up the group to avoid double-counting contributions. - Our analysis does not cover SSE's Joint Ventures and Associates, as defined in SSE's annual accounts, unless they are suppliers to SSE, in which case they are treated like other suppliers in the analysis (with the exception of the Beatrice Offshore Windfarm Joint Venture, see below).
-SSE's subsidiaries are included in the analysis. - Construction of the Beatrice Offshore Windfarm, by the Beatrice Offshore Windfarm Joint Venture, commenced in FY17.
-This Joint Venture is 40% owned by SSE.
-During FY18, SSE managed 100% of Beatrice's procurement spend and, each quarter, was reimbursed by its infrastructure partners to the value of 60% of the expenditure from the previous quarter.
-In order to fully capture SSE's contribution to the economy through this procurement, it was agreed to consolidate 40% of the value of Beatrice's spend, for FY18, into the analysis.
-This was on the understanding that these transactions between SSE and Beatrice are not captured elsewhere in the analysis. - Employment and GVA are different indicators that are driven by the same underlying economic activity.
+We have not assessed the 'net' contribution of SSE to the economy (i.e. we have not considered what would have happened in the economy if SSE did not exist). - SSE is a group of companies and we have excluded any transactions between the individual companies that make up the group to avoid double-counting contributions.
+Procurement by SSE subsidiaries is included in the analysis. - In order to fully capture SSE's contribution to the economy, where possible we have included SSE's share of the procurement and profit for its Joint Ventures.
+For example, SSE owns 40% of Beatrice Offshore Windfarm Limited (BOWL) but manages 100% of BOWL's procurement spend on behalf of the joint venture.
+Consequently we consolidated 40% of the value of Beatrice's spend for FY19 into the analysis.
+SSE also included 40% of the profits from Beatrice into their profit data set.
+This approach was taken for all Joint Ventures where SSE manages the procurement and has data available.
+This is a change from the approach taken in FY18 when the only Joint Venture data included was BOWL procurement expenditure.
+SSE's Joint Ventures are listed on pages 224 and 227 of the SSE Annual Report 2019. - Where a different organisation in the Joint Venture manages the procurement and SSE doesn't have the data available, any economic impacts from procurement by the Joint Ventures which could be assigned to SSE are excluded.
+However, SSE has included their share of the profits from the Joint Venture in their profit data set. - Employment and GVA are different indicators that are driven by the same underlying economic activity.
 They should not be considered as additional to each other.